OpenEvalProject/evals/manuscripts/elife-25358/v1/manuscript.md

 ## Abstract

-A protein called SAS-7 is required for daughter centrioles to become mothers in C. elegans .
+A protein called SAS-7 is required for daughter centrioles to become mothers in C. elegans.